 INTA News

-Bo Wang Coordinator, Business Development & Communication INTA Beijing, China
+Bo Wang Coordinator, Business Development & Communications INTA Beijing, China

 INTA’s China Representative Office, based in Beijing, represents the Association’s members in China.
 Working in collaboration with staff at INTA’s headquarters in New York City, the China Representative Office leads the Association’s policy, membership, marketing, and communications initiatives in this jurisdiction.
 To learn more about INTA’s activities in China, please contact INTA Chief Representative for China Monica Su, and follow us on WeChat.